Marty has been creating Sterling Silver Jewelry since the early 1980s. Marty has a passion for Vintage Mexican jewelry.

 Trace Elements Found in Corundum

 Corundum in its purest form is a colorless gemstone.
 It's the added minerals that give rubies and sapphires their color.
 Traces of elements such as magnesium, copper, chromium, titanium, and iron all can have an effect on the corundum.
 It can turn it blue, purple, green, orange, yellow, pink, or in the case of the ruby, red.

 Chromium: The Key to Rubies and Sapphires

-Rubies and pink sapphires both get their color from traces of chromium that is inside the crystal.
+Rubies and pink sapphires both get their color from traces of chromium inside the crystal.
 The only real difference is the amount of chromium that has taken the place of aluminum atoms in the corundum.
-The more chromium in the crystal structure, the more red the corundum will become.
+The more chromium in the crystal structure, the redder the corundum will become.

 Scientifically, there is no difference between pink sapphire and ruby other than the amount of chromium present.
 The amount of chromium present in a pink sapphire is usually lower than 0.5%.
 The amount of chromium present in ruby is usually higher than 0.9%.
 So what about the ones that fall between 0.5% and 0.9%?

 Other Factors Affecting Color

 Another factor that affects the color of the gemstone is the way it is cut.
-Depending on the orientation of the crystal when it is cut, the gem could appear different shades of purple or orange.
+Depending on the orientation of the crystal when it is cut, the gem could appear in different shades of purple or orange.
 The size of the gemstone also has a great influence on the color of the stone.
 Larger stones will tend to look darker than smaller ones.